ArrowheadFramework/ahfc-broker-quorum-jsonrpc-ws/source/main/arrowhead/spec/SysD.md

 This document provides a description of the _Quorum/JSON-RPC 2.0/Web Service_ variant of the Arrowhead Broker System, an Arrowhead Core Automation Support System.
-The system acts as a mediator, allowing consuming services to access and use the _Quorum_ distributed ledger as a _trading platform_.
+The system acts as a mediator, allowing consuming systems to access and use the _Quorum_ distributed ledger as a _trading platform_.

 ## 1. Overview

-The AHF Broker acts on behalf of services using it.
+The AHF Broker acts on behalf of systems using it.
 It may or may not represent its clients using multiple different identities.
-It is guaranteed, however, that the same service is always represented by the same identity, unless the identity is changed by a system administrator or some other authority.
+It is guaranteed, however, that the same system is always represented by the same identity, unless the identity is changed by a system administrator or some other authority.